 Dr. Sanjeev Koppal

-Sanjeev J. Koppal is an assistant professor at the University of Florida ECE department.
+Sanjeev Koppal is an Associate Professor at the University of Florida’s Electrical and Computer Engineering Department.
+He also holds a UF Term Professor Award for 2021-24.
+Sanjeev is the Director of the FOCUS Lab at UF.
 Prior to joining UF, he was a researcher at the Texas Instruments Imaging R&D lab.
-Sanjeev obtained his Master’s and Ph.D. degrees from the Robotics Institute at Carnegie Mellon University.
+Sanjeev obtained his Masters and Ph.D. degrees from the Robotics Institute at Carnegie Mellon University.
 After CMU, he was a postdoctoral research associate in the School of Engineering and Applied Sciences at Harvard University.
-He received his B.S. degree from the University of Southern California in 2003.
-His interests span computer vision, computational photography and optics, novel cameras and sensors, 3D reconstruction, physics-based vision and active illumination.
+He received his B.S. degree from the University of Southern California in 2003 as a Trustee Scholar.
+He is a co-author on best student paper awards for ECCV 2016 and NEMS 2018, and work from his FOCUS lab was a CVPR 2019 best-paper finalist.
+Sanjeev won an NSF CAREER award in 2020 and is an IEEE Senior Member.
+His interests span computer vision, computational photography and optics, novel cameras and sensors, 3D reconstruction, physics-based vision, and active illumination.

 Sanjeev J. Koppal